sorenmacbeth/flambo/Tutorial.md

 * [reading](https://github.com/yieldbot/flambo/blob/develop/README.md#external-datasets) a dataset from an external storage system

 We are now ready to start applying [_actions_](https://github.com/yieldbot/flambo/blob/develop/README.md#rdd-actions) and [_transformations_](https://github.com/yieldbot/flambo/blob/develop/README.md#rdd-transformations) to our RDD; this is where flambo truly shines (or rather burns bright).
 It utilizes the powerful abstractions available in Clojure to reason about data.
-You can use pure Clojure constructs such as the threading macro `->` to chain sequences of operations and transformations.
+You can use Clojure constructs such as the threading macro `->` to chain sequences of operations and transformations.

 #### Term Frequency

-To compute the term freqencies, we need a dictionary of then terms in each document filtered by a set of [_stopwords_](https://github.com/yieldbot/flambo/blob/develop/test/flambo/example/tfidf.clj#L10):
+To compute the term freqencies, we need a dictionary of the terms in each document filtered by a set of [_stopwords_](https://github.com/yieldbot/flambo/blob/develop/test/flambo/example/tfidf.clj#L10):

 ```clojure
 doc-term-seq (-> doc-data